itzmeanjan/intent/README.md

 - Open Dialer for calling a specific number
 - Can pick a contact from your default phone activity
 - Can capture a photo using default _Camera Activity_

+**Newest Addition: You can pass extra data's type information, while invoking `Intent.putExtra(String extra, dynamic data, {String type})` as optional named param `type`.
+You don't even need to hardcode type names as Strings, rather a class named `TypedExtra` has been given to developers, which has all currently supported type names as static variables.
+Consider using them.
+And last but not least, this is _not_ a breaking change !!!**

 ## how to use it ?
 Well make sure, you include `intent` in your `pubspec.yaml`.